How to fix storage issues on the Samsung Galaxy Ace

 We’ve noticed that a few Galaxy Ace smartphones never seem to recover much memory space, even after performing the steps listed here.
 This is usually caused by the Contacts app filling up your internal storage as soon as you free a bit of extra space.
 If you’ve cleared data from larger apps like Facebook or Google Maps and are still having storage issues, it’s worth checking to see whether you've fallen victim to this particular bug.

 To find out if your device is having this problem, follow the steps below:

-- Locate Contacts Storage.
+- Scroll down and locate Contacts Storage.

 Typically this should only be a few hundred kilobytes (KB) at most, if it’s anything more than a few megabytes then it may well be that your device is having this issue.
 In our example, you can see Contacts Storage actually takes up 12.23MB on our Galaxy Ace.

 Fixing the problem isn’t as straightforward as just deleting the data from the app as this can very easily wipe your contacts from your Samsung phone.
 Before deleting the data you’ll need to back up your contacts first.
 If they’re already in your Google account then you don’t need to worry, if not then you can back them up to your SD card to keep them safe.